What is The Daminger Dispatch?

 Short answer: A sociologist’s take on gender, family, and parenting.

-Longer answer: I’m a gender and family sociologist currently finishing up my PhD at Harvard University.
+Longer answer: I’m a gender and family sociologist and an assistant professor at the University of Wisconsin-Madison.
 My writing usually ends up in academic journals, behind a paywall and thus inaccessible to folks outside the ivory tower.
-But I know (from five years of dinner parties, Zoom cocktail hours, and other conversations) that the things I’ve learned about gender and relationships resonate with just about anyone who is, has been, or will someday become part of a romantic partnership.
+But I know (from years of dinner parties, cocktail hours, and other conversations) that the things I’ve learned about gender and relationships resonate with just about anyone who is, has been, or will someday become part of a romantic partnership.

 The Daminger Dispatch is the forum where I get to translate my training as a scholar into language that’s accessible to those who haven’t taken a social theory course.
 I often write about household labor (including cognitive and emotional labor), because that’s the focus of my dissertation.
 But I’ve also covered the Planner Moms of Youtube, the concept of “gatekeeping,” and advice on moving in with your partner.